api-platform/docs/admin/getting-started.md

 export default () => <HydraAdmin entrypoint="https://demo.api-platform.com"/>; // Replace with your own API entrypoint
 ```

+Replace the domain by your own domain in the `cors_allow_origin` param of `app/config/parameters.yml` symfony file.
+Ex: `http://localhost:3000` by default.

+Clear cache of symfony for the production environment to take care of this changes:

+    $ docker-compose exec app bin/console cache:clear --env=prod

 Your new administration interface is ready!
 Type `yarn start` to try it!

 Note: if you don't want to hardcode the API URL, you can [use an environment variable](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md#adding-custom-environment-variables).